 Your plumber will assess the situation and estimate the price while explaining the reasons for the same.
 It is best if this aspect is cleared right at the start since you don’t want to get into an argument over the cost mid-way or after completion of the job.
 Having an idea about the problem and its range will help settle at a reasonable price.

 Make sure to ask how they wish to be paid.
 Some accept lump-sum payments, while others will expect hourly payments.
 Learn of the rates and means of payment before finalizing the contract.
+Actually, depending on the type of installation, you might need assistance from a professional plumbing team, such as the ones at Dallas drain cleaning, but it is better to ask a technician before requesting any further services.

 Who/How Many Will Be Involved?